Acid rain: Human health effects

-Nitrogen Dioxide Effects
+Nitrogen dioxide effects

 Exposure to air pollutants associated with acid rain, such as nitrogen dioxide (NO_{2}), may have a negative impact on respiratory health.
-Water-soluble nitrogen dioxide accumulates in the tiny airways, where it is transformed into nitric and nitrous acids.
+Water-soluble nitrogen dioxide accumulates in the tiny lung airways (bronchioles), where it is transformed into nitric and nitrous acids, causing damage to the cells of the respiratory tract by various mechanisms.
 Pneumonia caused by nitric acids directly damages the epithelial cells lining the airways, resulting in pulmonary edema.
-Exposure to nitrogen dioxide also reduces the immune response by inhibiting the generation of inflammatory cytokines by alveolar macrophages in response to bacterial infection.
-In animal studies, the pollutant further reduces respiratory immunity by decreasing mucociliary clearance in the lower respiratory tract, which results in a reduced ability to remove respiratory infections.
+Exposure to nitrogen dioxide also reduces the immune response by inhibiting the generation of inflammatory cytokines by alveolar macrophages in response to bacterial infection, and more particularly in smokers.
+The pollutant further reduces respiratory immunity by decreasing mucociliary clearance in the lower respiratory tract, which results in a reduced ability to remove respiratory infections.

-Sulfur Trioxide Effects
+Sulfur trioxide effects

-The effects of sulfur trioxide and sulfuric acid are similar because they both produce sulfuric acid when they come into touch with the wet surfaces of your skin or respiratory system.
+The effects of sulfur trioxide and sulfuric acid are similar because the former produces sulfuric acid when it comes into touch with the wet surfaces of your skin or respiratory system.
 The amount of SO_{3} breath through the mouth is larger than the amount of SO_{3} breath through the nose.
 When humans breathe in sulfur trioxide, small droplets of sulfuric acid will form inside the body and enter the respiratory tract to the lungs depending on the particle size.
 The effects of SO_{3} on the respiratory system lead to breathing difficulty in people who have asthma symptoms.
 Sulfur trioxide also causes very corrosive and irritation on the skin, eye, and gastrointestinal tracts when there is direct exposure to a specific concentration or long-term exposure.
 Consuming concentrated sulfuric acid has been known to burn the mouth and throat, erode a hole in the stomach, burns when it comes into contact with skin, make your eyes weep if it gets into them, and mortality.

+Federal government's recommendation

-Nitrogen Dioxides
+Nitrogen oxides

-A 25 parts per million (ppm) maximum for nitric oxide in working air has been set by the Occupational Safety and Health Administration (OSHA) for an 8-hour workday and a 40-hour workweek.
+A 25 parts per million (ppm) maximum for nitrogen oxides (NOx) in working air has been set by the Occupational Safety and Health Administration (OSHA) for an 8-hour workday and a 40-hour workweek.
 Additionally, OSHA has established a 5-ppm nitrogen dioxide exposure limit for 15 minutes in the workplace.

-Sulfur Trioxide
+Sulfur oxides

-The not-to-exceed limits in the air, water, soil, or food that are recommended by regulations are often based on levels that affect animals before being modified to assist in safeguarding people.
+The not-to-exceed limits in the air, water, soil, or food that are recommended by US regulations are often based on levels that affect animals before being modified to assist in safeguarding people.
 Depending on whether they employ different animal studies, have different exposure lengths (e.g., an 8-hour workday versus a 24-hour day), or for other reasons, these not-to-exceed values can vary between federal bodies.

 The amount of sulfur dioxide that can be emitted into the atmosphere is capped by the EPA.
 This reduces the quantity of sulfur dioxide in the air that turns into sulfur trioxide and sulfuric acid.
 Sulfuric acid concentrations in workroom air are restricted by OSHA to 1 mg/m^{3}.
 Moreover, NIOSH advises a time-weighted average limit of 1 mg/m^{3}.